-- O Turn off the stopcock by turning it clockwise - O Try to block the escaping water with thick cloths such as towels to stop the leak spreading. - O Turn off your central heating, immersion heater and any other water heating systems.
-If the central heating uses solid fuel, let this die out. - Once you have shut down your water heating, turn on all your taps to drain the system.
-Flushing your toilet several times may help. - If water leaks near anything electrical switch off the mains electricity immediately.
-If the mains switch is wet, don't touch it as you risk electrocution. - O If water has been leaking for some time and ceilings are bulging, the room may not be safe to enter.
+- Turn off the stopcock by turning it clockwise. - Try to block the escaping water with thick cloths such as towels to stop the leak spreading. - Turn off your central heating. immersion heater and any other water heating systems. - Once you have shut down your water heating, turn on all your taps to drain the system.
+Flushing your toilet several times may help. - If water leaks near anything electrical switch off at the mains electricity immediately.
+If the mains switch is wet, don't touch it as you risk electrocution. - If water has been leaking for some time and ceilings are bulging, the room may not be safe to enter.
 If the ceiling has started to bulge or water is leaking through a ceiling, you could punch a small hole in the ceiling with a screwdriver.
 Use a bucket or basin to collect dripping water.